-Distribution ratio Holders of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) will receive a dividend distribution of [one] Class A ordinary share for every one Fang ordinary share (whether a Fang Class A ordinary share or a Fang Class B ordinary share) held on the record date identified herein.
-Holders of Fang ADSs will receive a dividend distribution of ADS[s] for every one Fang ADS held on the record date identified herein.
+Distribution ratio Holders of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) will receive a dividend distribution of one Class A ordinary share for every one Fang ordinary share (whether a Fang Class A ordinary share or a Fang Class B ordinary share) held on the record date identified herein.
+Holders of Fang ADSs will receive a dividend distribution of one ADS for every five Fang ADSs held on the record date identified herein.